maxijonson/gpt-turbo/packages/web/README.md

 ```

 ## Deploy

+You can see the latest version of the deployed web app [here](https://gpt-turbo-web.chintristan.io/).

 The following instructions are for deploying the web app to [Render](https://render.com/), as they offer free hosting for static websites.
 However, these steps can generally be applied to any hosting service that allows you to serve a static website.
 As such, these instructions assume you already have a Render account connected with you GitHub account.
 You can sign up [here](https://dashboard.render.com/register).